-TSTC has designated courses to satisfy requirements with TSI standards which can be found on the Testing Center website.
+TSTC has designated courses to satisfy requirements with TSI standards.
 Students who transfer from regionally accredited institutions of higher education with grades of C or higher in these courses (or equivalents) are determined to be "college ready."
 Students must submit official transcripts indicating successful completion of the course(s).
+For more information, please visit the Advisement Center.